 Myth: You need a large data set for TAR

-CAL and analytics create massive efficiency in review speed and, more importantly, time to insight.
-For even a small investigation or preliminary first peek at data CAL reduces time to evidence.
+Continuous learning and analytics create massive efficiency in review speed and, more importantly, time to insight.
+For even a small investigation or preliminary first peek at data continuous learning reduces time to evidence.

 Myth: You need a big review team to go through lots of data